SNAPSHOT OF INDICATORS

 PMA2020 uses a two-stage cluster design with residential area (urban and rural) and county as strata, sampling across nine counties in Kenya: Nairobi, Kilifi, Nandi, Nyamira, Kiambu, Bungoma, Siaya, Kericho and Kitui.
 The first stage of sampling was a selection of nine of Kenya’s 47 counties, using probability proportional to size procedures.
 Within the nine counties, clusters were selected proportional to the urban/rural distribution.
 The final sample was designed to generate estimates of all women modern contraceptive prevalence rate (mCPR) with less than 3% margin of error at both the national and urban/rural level.

 The table below provides a summary of key family planning indicators at the national level and their breakdown by background characteristics.
 Disaggregation by administrative unit was done at the county level.
-To view the breakdown by background characteristics of the respondents, please click on the respective indicator link.
-Distribution of respondents by background characteristics is available here.
-Distribution of SDPs by background characteristics is available here.

 The PMA2014/Kenya-R2 Survey in Detail

 Round 1 Sample Design

 PMA2014/Kenya Round 1 used a multi-stage cluster design with urban/rural and county as strata.
 The first stage of sampling was at the county level using probability proportional to size procedures to select nine out of 47 counties: Nairobi, Kilifi, Nandi, Nyamira, Kiambu, Bungoma, Siaya, Kericho and Kitui.
 Within the nine selected counties, 120 enumeration areas (EAs) were selected proportional to size with urban/rural stratification.
 The sample was powered to generate national and urban/rural estimates of all woman mCPR with less than 3% margin of error.